-- a.
-Yes - b.
+a.
+Yes

+b.
 No

-1c.
+- 1c.
 Do you use more than one EHR, data collection, and/or data analytics system across your organization?
+Select "Yes" if the health center has more than one EHR that flows into one central HIT/EHR or practice management system.

 - a.
+Yes

-Yes - b.
+- b.
 No